 How do you make Small Batch Nectarine Jam using the Conserve Method?

-This is technically a conserve rather than a jam, as the fruit is macerated in sugar first, rather than having the sugar added after the fruit has been cooked down.
-The first job with this recipe is to cut the fruit and extract all the stones.
+First cut up the fruit and remove the stones.
 This does take a moment, but the big advantage of making small batches of jam is that I don’t spend all afternoon cutting nectarines – we’re only using about 4 large nectarines in this recipe.

-Next, mix the sugar and lemon juice into the fruit, and leave it to allow the sugar to draw out the juice.
+Second mix the sugar and lemon juice into the fruit, and leave it let the sugar to draw out the juice.
 If you can, leave it overnight, but at least an hour is required.
 In the morning, you’ll see plenty of juice, ready for the next stage.

-The sugar needs to dissolve, so pour the mixture into a good sized saucepan – you need plenty of room to boil it, but you don’t need a full sized preserving pan – and heat it gently until all the sugar has dissolved.
-Once the sugar has dissolved (which with small batch jam should only take at most 5 minutes), the jam is ready to be brought up to temperature to set it.
+Third The sugar needs to dissolve, so pour the mixture into a good sized saucepan – you need plenty of room to boil it, but you don’t need a massive preserving pan – and heat it gently until all the sugar has dissolved.
+Once this has happens – it only take 5 minutes or so the jam is ready to boiled so that it sets.

 6 great reasons to make small batch jam.

 - Time.
 Small batch jam quantities take much less time to cook and set.
 A couple of pots of jam can be made while cooking supper.